 If you can cut the slots for the Perspex, you can slide it out as required.

-Remember to use flat head screws and allow for a lose fit in the Perspex to avoid cracking the Perspex when you fit the screws.
+Remember to use flat head screws and allow for a loose fit in the Perspex to avoid cracking the Perspex when you fit the screws.

 Now is a good time to attach one of the wheels to the middle of one end of the box.

-When the aluminium was all in place, the top layer was given two coats of blackboard paint.
+When the aluminum was all in place, the top layer was given two coats of blackboard paint.

 If you have a couple of tiles spare paint them black but only lay them in the box when you have placed the hydrator in its final position, as they add a fair bit of weight.

-When you have finished painting the aluminium, fit the Perspex back on top of the box.
+When you have finished painting the aluminum, fit the Perspex back on top of the box.

 And that is our heating box done.